alexwykoff/alexwykoff/README.md

 :wave: Hi!
-I am a Product Manager who is looking for their next role.
+I am Alex Wykoff, a Product Manager who is looking for their next role.

 My prior work at :lion:Brave focused on <b>Rewards</b>, the in-browser cryptocurrency system.